James Van Der Beek: Television and film

 Van Der Beek joined the cast of the 28th season of Dancing with the Stars.
 He was paired with professional dancer Emma Slater.
 A surprisingly good dancer, Van Der Beek was consistently scored in the top spot and favored to win until he was eliminated in the semi-finals, finishing in fifth place.
 That night, he revealed that his wife, Kimberly, had suffered a miscarriage forty-eight hours prior.
-The judges scored him lowest, and then, in a decision that was controversial with fans, sent him home.
+The judges scored him lowest, and then, in a decision that was controversial with fans, was eliminated.